 Motion to move $5k of specified fund to Bryan’s note, on condition that he will make a donation of $5k to facilities improvement fund.
 Doug made the motion; Judy seconded.
-All are in favor.
+Unanimously passed.

 Teacher’s report: Michael N.

 Good sesshins this season; other events such as New Year’s also good.